 In 1972 Ruth became an associate minister at the Salford Mennonite congregation.
 A few years later, he accepted an invitation by leaders of the Franconia Mennonite Conference to work primarily on themes of Mennonite heritage and faith.
 This resulted in films such as The Amish: A People of Preservation and The Hutterites: To Care and Not to Care, produced by Ruth with Burton Buller and John A. Hostetler, as well as many historically related videos in cooperation with his son Jay Ruth.

 Since 1973 Ruth has served as commentator on historical tours in Europe for the Tourmagination organization, and on the trustee boards of the Christopher Dock Mennonite High School, Goshen College, and the Mennonite Historians of Eastern Pennsylvania.

 Ruth’s books include Conrad Grebel, Son of Zurich (1975); ‘Twas Seeding Time: A Mennonite View of the American Revolution (1976); Maintaining the Right Fellowship: A Narrative Account of Life in the Oldest Mennonite Community in North America (1984); The Earth is the Lord’s: A Narrative History of the Lancaster Mennonite Conference (2001); Forgiveness: A Legacy of the West Nickel Mines Amish School (2006); and Branch: A Memoir with Pictures (2013).

 In 1987 John Ruth and his family moved to his ancestral homestead in Lower Salford Township, a mile from the Salford meetinghouse.
 From that location, he draws on historical research to write nonfictional narratives of Mennonite life in the Salford and Franconia region.

-The Ruth’s have three children–Dawn Nelson, J. Allan, and Philip–who have also produced books and videos of local historical reference.
+The Ruth’s three children–Jay, Philip, and Dawn Nelson (1952-2017)–have also produced books and videos of local historical reference.